purescript-node-contrib/purescript-redis-client/README.md

 ## Credits

-This library started as a fork of `purescript-redis` which is not maintained any more.
+This library started as a fork of [`TinkerTravel/purescript-redis`](https://github.com/TinkerTravel/purescript-redis) which is not maintained any more.